Nov 26, 2025

 Five days later, on September 28th, the vessel was spotted near the French territory of Saint-Pierre and Miquelon, some 350 kilometres northeast of Cape Breton Island.
 Authorities lost its track, but found it again two days later on September 30th near Sable Island, a peculiar backtrack of some 400 kilometres back to the southwest.

-By that time, the vessel was drifting.
+By that time, the vessel was seemingly adrift.
 Saleh was arrested onboard after having run out of fuel or suffering mechanical trouble, ending a voyage that was as dangerous as it was perplexing.
 He was returned to Nova Scotia to face charges.
 His rescue involved every maritime law enforcement agency in Canada -- the Department of Fisheries and Oceans Canada (DFO), the Joint Rescue Coordination Centre (JRCC), the Canadian Coast Guard (CCG), and the RCMP’s Marine Security Enforcement Teams (MSET).

 In his final provincial court appearance in Port Hawkesbury on March 9th, a pre-sentencing report was read along with an agreed statement of facts.
 Saleh was given an opportunity to address the court.